kyngs/gopay-java-api/Readme.md

 ## License

-Copyright (c) 2016 GoPay.com.
 MIT Licensed, see LICENSE for details.